MicrosoftDocs/dynamics-365-unified-operations-public/articles/retail/dev-itpro/POS-APIs.md

 | ShowListInputDialogClientRequest         |
 | ShowTextInputDialogClientRequest         |

-**Employees:**
+### Employee

-Below is the list of APIs exposed to perform employees related functionality:
+The following is a list of APIs exposed to perform employee-related functionality.

 | POS API                          |
 |----------------------------------|
 | GetLoggedOnEmployeeClientRequest |

-**Formatters:**
+### Formatters

-Below is the list of APIs exposed to perform formatters related functionality:
+The following is a list of APIs exposed to perform formatter-related functionality.

 | POS API                             |
 |-------------------------------------|